Benjamin Welles: Society life

 In 1892, Welles and his wife were both included in Ward McAllister's "Four Hundred", purported to be an index of New York's best families, published in The New York Times.
 Conveniently, 400 was the number of people that could fit into his aunt, Mrs. Astor's, ballroom.

 McAllister also had designated Benjamin Welles, a member of the Patriarchs, a clique of twenty-five men whom he had organized in 1872 to 'create and lead' New York society."

 Personal life

-On Wednesday October 27, 1886, Welles was married to Frances Wyeth Swan (1863–1911) at the West Presbyterian Church in New York by the Rev. Dr. Howard Crosby.
+On October 27, 1886, Welles was married to Frances Wyeth Swan (1863–1911) at the West Presbyterian Church in New York by the Reverend Howard Crosby.
 She was the daughter of Frederick George Swan, an attorney, and Emily (née Wyeth) Swan.
-The Welles lived at 6 West 37th Street in New York City.
+The couple lived in New York City.
 Together, they were the parents of two children: